 If not, then it may help you on the path to finding it in the future - either by developing your own skills, or by being aware of how changing circumstances bring new opportunities as well as challenges.

 Imagine two antique writing desks in a shop.
-The first is in absolutely pristine condition and has been in packing crate from new until now.
-The second has a hole in the side, burn marks on one side and ink stains on the top - which is worth more?
+The first is in pristine condition having remained in a packing crate from new.
+The second has a hole in one side, burn marks on the other and ink stains on the top - which is worth more?

-Would it alter your valuation to know that all the damage to the second has been caused through historical events?
-A wayward musket ball in a siege or battle, or an assassin's bullet, the fire at Windsor Castle, and wear and tear courtesy of a famous and important writer have all left their mark - just as we can all get emotional knocks, breaks and bruises over time.
-It can be possible to accept physical and mental scars as part of our history, wounds incurred as a consequence of living.
+We can all get emotional knocks, breaks and bruises over time, yet can accept physical and mental scars as part of our history, wounds incurred as a consequence of living.
 Once healed, they may still leave a mark, but not one to be ashamed of, or which prevents us from moving forward as a whole person.
+By surviving, we have, as Nietzsche said, become stronger – and can take pride in our survival.

 My first placement as a trainee therapist was in a hospice, working with bereaved relatives.
 I was the only 'newbie', with four very experienced colleagues guiding my first baby steps in the profession.
 One of the first things I learned was that the structured models of grief that I had been taught during a psych degree, with different stages to be passed through, was not supported by those working at the hospice.